 Coincidentally the DGGS’s parent department, Alaska Department of Natural Resources, has just put out a notice for helicopter contractor to provide heli-borne geophysical surveys for two areas in interior and southern Alaska, with tenders due by 2 July 2014.
 Coldfoot has a small private airstrip, at which there was an accident to a DHC-3T Turbine Otter in 2011, that landed on soft ground.

 The Australian Transport Safety Bureau (ATSB) has commenced an investigation into a collision with terrain involving Bell 206L3, VH-NKW, at the Scotia 3D Seismic Camp, near Taroom, Queensland, on 20 June 2014.
 The helicopter was operated by MI Helicopters.

-While conducting sling load operations, the load became tangled (though the ATSB do not detail with what).
+While conducting sling load (HESLO) operations, the load became tangled.
 The pilot reportedly attempted to land, but at about 10 ft above ground level, the line pulled tight.
 The pilot was unable to release the line (aka ‘pickle the load’) and the helicopter collided with the terrain.
 The pilot received minor injuries and the aircraft was substantially damaged.
 The ATSB are predicting they will report on this accident in August 2014 (surprisingly quickly).